cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-1/index.md

 </details>
 </div>

-One could use a model trained on this dataset to map hand gestures and locations to user input in Unity.
+One could use a model trained on this dataset to allow users to control a Unity application using hand gestures.

 ## Overview

+In part 1 of this tutorial series, we will learn how to train a YOLOX Tiny model using IceVision and export it to OpenVINO's Intermediate Representation ([IR](https://docs.openvino.ai/latest/openvino_docs_MO_DG_IR_and_opsets.html)) format.
+We will start by setting up a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) and importing the necessary dependencies.
+Then, we will configure the [Kaggle API](https://github.com/Kaggle/kaggle-api) to download the dataset we will use to train our model.
+After inspecting the dataset, we will create a parser to process the training samples and define DataLoader objects.
+Then, we will fine-tune the model and export it.
+Finally, we will perform inference with the exported model and define post-processing steps for the model output.
+We will then generate a colormap to visualize model predictions.
+By the end of this post, you will have a trained YOLOX model that you can deploy in your applications.

-Part 1 covers finetuning a [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) Tiny model using the IceVision library and exporting it to OpenVINO's [Intermediate Representation](https://docs.openvino.ai/latest/openvino_docs_MO_DG_IR_and_opsets.html) (IR) format.
-The training code is available in the Jupyter notebook linked below, and links for training on [Google Colab](https://colab.research.google.com/?utm_source=scs-index) and [Kaggle](https://www.kaggle.com/docs/notebooks) are also available below.
+You can find links to view the training code and run it on [Google Colab](https://colab.research.google.com/?utm_source=scs-index) and [Kaggle](https://www.kaggle.com/docs/notebooks) below.

 | Jupyter Notebook             | Colab                                                        | Kaggle                                                       |
 | --------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |